-Inspections will be conducted jointly with the establishment's health and safety representative(s) if possible.
+Inspections will be conducted jointly with the establishment's health and safety representative(s) and Jeanne Fairbrother representatives.

-The person(s) undertaking the inspection will complete a report in writing and submit this to the head teacher/centre manager
+The person(s) undertaking the inspection will complete a report in writing and submit this to the head teacher/business manager

 Responsibility for following up items detailed in the safety inspection report will rest with the Headteacher.